nnieddu/screenshotWindowsWindow/README.md

 # screenshotWindowsWindow
-differents way to capture a window in windows
+differents way to capture a window in windows in C++